fazo96/ipfs-boards/README.md

 You can access a Cache Server's HTTP(s) gateway via Tor for read only access to content.

 To post while mantaining anonimity, you would need to run IPFS via Tor.
-This is probably not easily done at the moment but [it is planned](
+This is probably not easily done at the moment but it is planned.

 ## Components